 Perhaps I’d been holding to a rigidly masculine way of ploughing on through to the other side, the way I used to with hours of kundalini yoga practice in the early morning and the insane amounts of 7 am screaming during my cathartic phase when I lived at Osho Leela personal development centre.

 Maybe I’m now opening to a different kind of ecstasy: the meeting of my openness and deep surrender with a caring masculine presence I could trust, that would not only bring me tea and fill up my hot water bottle but also understand and respect even more deeply what the bleed time brings and what it is, than he would be able to by being kept at arm’s length; why it’s so important to allow space for it, to even guard it.

 Ultimately it’s about a somatic testing of truth in the moment, always the moment.
 Right now, is there tension in my shoulders, neck, stomach, that needs a dance, a wiggle, or perhaps a massage, rather than stillness?

 Right now, do I want quiet and alone time or to gently potter with sun streaming through the van windows while my partner cooks?

 Right now, there’s no division between receiving from the divine and receiving from my partner.
 And I’m letting my cycle teach me without resisting the way that evolves and changes.

 I feel to share a few of his words here too.
 “Being allowed in has brought me a lot of understanding about myself and the connection with nature.
 The difference is, actually understanding what I’m being allowed in to, that reverence of being allowed into your space.
 It was properly like being invited.
 I knew it was a really big deal.”

 Want to work deeper with your cycle and receive its medicine?
-Find out about one-to-one sessions and an exciting new 5-week group journey with cacao, ceremony and menstrual cycle magic coming up in March (Early Bird offer till Dec).
+Find out about one-to-one sessions or explore my self-study course.